sirkubax/szkolenie3/playbooks/playgroups/README.md

 ```

+## Example 2
-Example 2 - with staticly defined group imports - make sure there is more than MAX number of host in your biggest group
+Simplified version that utilize import_playbook + predefined groups run_N where N should be >= MAX number of host in your biggest group.
+Note if all hosts in a group are inaccessible, the play would be skipped (due to no available hosts).

 ```
 ansible-playbook play_import_playbook.yml -i ~/szkolenie3/etc/inv/inventory_groups